 “We have really enjoyed supporting Love British Food this year.
 Sales of Aberdeen Angus Beef burgers and British Duck Breasts were up by nearly 1,000%!”
 James Armitage, Marketing Director, Brakes.

 Whether you are a large contract caterer or a meal provider to a single school, taking part the 2016 summer of British celebrations will increase sales.
 You can attract new customers, increase spending from existing customers and establish a point of difference between your company and those that serve only mainstream products.
 By sourcing and promoting British food in your establishment(s) year-round, you are showing that you are serious about food sourcing and provenance, and are helping the British economy as well as helping yourselves.

-Suggestions for maximising sales during a patriotic summer.
+Suggestions for maximising sales